domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 Allow someone to continue on a course and then suffer its consequences.
 For example, "The auditor knew something was wrong but decided to give the chief accountant enough rope."
 This expression, a shortening of enough rope to hang oneself, was already proverbial in John Ray's English Proverbs (1678).

+## Jean-Jacques Rousseau, Philosopher
+From "The Social Contract": People will begin to conform in their opinions and conglomerate into small “cliques” or larger parties.
+Eventually, it will essentially become two people with opposing opinions voting against each another.

 ## Ferdinand de Saussure, Swiss Linguist
 Language is a purely relational system.
 Words have no inner essence.